Polar Lattices for Lossy Compression: Concluding Remarks

 \section{Concluding Remarks}

-In this work, we present an explicit construction of polar lattices which are good for lossy compression.
-They are further utilized to resolve the Gaussian version of the Wyner-Ziv and Gelfand-Pinsker problems.
-Compared with the original idea given in \cite{zamir3}, dither is not necessary in our scheme due to the property of discrete lattice Gaussian distribution \cite{LingBel13}, and the entropy encoder is already integrated in our lattice quantization process.
-The complexity of encoding and decoding complexity is $O(N \log^2 N)$ for a sub-exponentially decaying excess distortion.
+In this work, we have presented an explicit construction of polar lattices which are good for lossy compression.
+Compared with the original idea given in \cite{zamir3}, the entropy encoder is integrated with lattice quantization in our proposed lattice codes.
+They were utilized to solve the Gaussian version of the Wyner-Ziv and the Gelfand-Pinsker problems.
+For lossy compression of Gaussian sources, the complexity of encoding and decoding is $O(N \log^2 N)$ for a sub-exponentially decaying excess distortion.
+Since the same complexity holds for polar lattices to achieve the capacity of AWGN channels, the complexities for both the Wyner-Ziv and the Gelfand-Pinsker problems are $O(N \log^2 N)$.

+The construction of polar lattices was further extended to extract the common information of Gaussian sources for each best-known distortion region.
+More importantly, it was found that the construction for a pair of Gaussian sources is equivalent to that for a single Gaussian source.
+Therefore, a polar lattice designed for a Gaussian source can be directly used to extract the common information of a pair of Gaussian sources or even multiple Gaussian sources.
+We have not addressed region $\varepsilon_{11}$ though, since its distortion region is unknown in literature; this is left as an open problem.
+The case of multiple Gaussian sources with a general covariance matrix is another open problem for future research.

 \appendices